 Constructed among the buildings of an historical shipyard, the Maine Maritime Museum in nearby Bath is ranked among the top maritime museums in the world.
 In addition to providing a fascinating look at shipbuilding through the centuries in Maine’s “City of Ships,” there are daily boat trips to lighthouses and islands along the Kennebec River and beyond, and a popular trolley tour of the adjacent Bath Iron Works, one of the most important operating shipyards in America.
-We have a discount package for travelers in the early and late season who wish to combine a stay at Coveside with a day or two at the maritime museum and a gourmet dinner at Solo Bistro in Bath.
-Click here for information.

 Several noteworthy art museums are within a short drive of Coveside.
 The Portland Museum of Art, designed by noted architect I.M.
 Pei, houses a diverse collection that emphasizes artists of Maine (Winslow Homer is well represented).
 Rockland contains a number of art galleries, clustered around the Farnsworth Museum.
 This superb regional museum includes a building devoted entirely to changing exhibitions of the work of Andrew Wyeth and his family, who lived and painted in nearby Owl’s Head.
 Also of note are the excellent art museums of nearby Bowdoin College, Bates College, and Colby College.